protobuf-php/protobuf-plugin/README.md

 language, supporting its binary data serialization and including a `protoc` plugin to generate PHP classes from ```.proto``` files.

-**NOTICE: THIS CLIENT IS UNDER ACTIVE DEVELOPMENT, USE AT YOUR OWN RISK**

 ## Installation